This section describes troubleshooting methods for flows and associated features.

-Telemetryd receives and decodes flows on Meridian, so you can run the following checks to determine that it works as expected:
+You can run the following checks to determine that telemetryd is working as expected:

-Is SNMP available on the routers that provide Netflow?
+Verify that SNMP is available on routers that provide Netflow.

-The Troubleshoot Telemetryd article on Discourse provides details on how to run these checks.
+The Troubleshoot Telemetryd Discourse article describes how to run these checks.

-In a scenario where you see no data or incorrect data, you should view the state and parameters of telemetry listeners, and whether they are processing data and information with the following command:
+In a scenario where you see no data or incorrect data, you should view the state and parameters of telemetry listeners:

 The query returns a list of indices.

 . are system indices; all others are regular indices.

 Regular indices appear only when Elasticsearch is receiving flows.